-Here in #Mallorca, a few of the more adventurous producers have made their debut with sparkling wine.
+Here in Mallorca, a few of the more adventurous producers have made their debut with sparkling wine.
 The result is very varied, but in general, they are original and a touch exotic.
-Generally, they use the local #Prensal grape which gives a fruity touch.
-The #Mantonegro Blanc de Noir or Rosé are a must to try.
-It is even possible to find some #ancestral method sparkling wine on the island.
-This means that no sugar or yeast is added in order to create the bubbles!
+Generally, they use the local Prensal grape which gives a fruity touch.
+The Mantonegro Blanc de Noir or Rosé are a must to try.
+It is even possible to find some ancestral method of sparkling wine on the island.
+This means that no sugar or yeast is added to create the bubbles!

 Below are some recommendations that can be enjoyed with your friends and relatives throughout the festive season.
 They are sure to delight everyone around the table, whilst taking a step away from golden labels and big advertising campaigns.

-- #Llopart Panoramic Gran Reserva Imperial Brut.
-With a long family tradition and a vast knowledge, the Llopart Cava is a really good choice.
-This one in particular is within the mid range of all their references.
-It has been aged for at least 48 months, with a creamy and well balanced flavour that will satisfy the more exquisite palate.
+- Llopart Panoramic Gran Reserva Imperial Brut.
+With a long family tradition and vast knowledge, Llopart is a really good choice.
+This one in particular is within the mid-range of all their references.
+It has been aged for at least 48 months, with a creamy and well-balanced flavour that will satisfy the more exquisite palate.

 - Raor Brut Nature.
 The best sparkling wine option in Mallorca.
 It is made using Perellada and Chardonnay grapes from the Felanitx region.
 Light and fresh, it will surprise you for sure!